ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 Add the three files within the `user_manuals` directory: `git add user_manuals/*.txt`

-Commit the files: `git commit -m "added grep, cat, and ls manuals`
+Commit the files: `git commit -m "added grep, cat, and ls manuals"`

 Check the status of the repository: `git status`